edgeware/gevent-thrift/README.md

     server.start()

-`CalculatorProcessor` is the Thrift generated processor class and `impl` is our implementation of the service.  *ThriftService* inherits `gevent.StreamServer` which mean that you can pass in `spawn` and the other keyword arguments to control the server.
+`CalculatorProcessor` is the Thrift generated processor class and `impl` is our implementation of the service.  *ThriftServer* inherits `gevent.StreamServer` which mean that you can pass in `spawn` and the other keyword arguments to control the server.